 New-York Historical Reopening Protocols and Procedures

-What exhibitions are on view when the Museum reopens indoors?
+What exhibitions are on view?

 What are the safety protocols for visitors?

-Will you enforce social distancing?
+Do you enforce social distancing?

 Social distancing is required and enforced; parties may remain together; children must stay with adults at all times.
 Signage has been placed throughout the building—upon approaching the entrance, in each of the galleries, and in public and office spaces—reminding people to maintain social distancing (floor decals will be placed to facilitate), to cough or sneeze in the crook of their elbows, to leave the building if they are not feeling well, and to use hand sanitizer canisters located throughout the building.
 Access to spaces, including specific galleries and the elevator, is limited to help facilitate social distancing.

-Will restrooms be available?
+Are restrooms available?

 What happens if there’s a case of COVID-19 connected to the Museum?